 Why use Skills

-To sum it up, you hav now learned how crutial it is to not only have employees with the right skills, by also have a easy to navigagte scaleable way to ensure you have employees with the nessesary skills for you organisation.
+To sum it up, you hav now learned how crucial it is to not only have employees with the right skills, by also have a easy to navigate scaleable way to ensure you have employees with the necessary skills for you organisation.

 1. Define Skills Clearly: Start by defining the specific skills that your learning path will help users acquire.
 Consider skills as a combination of knowledge, abilities, and experience required for a particular role or task.